iColgateZz/psh_core/readme.md

 #define PSH_CORE_IMPL
 #include "psh_core.h"
 ```
-In other files where you need the api, you can simply do:
+In other files where you need the API, you can simply do:
 ```c
 #include "psh_core.h"
 ```